The Poitou

 museum, with historic collection of model sailing ships, and a shipyard

-being built.
-Also the unusual House of Pierre Loti, a French
+House of Pierre Loti, a French

 19th

-century traveller, with its genuine Moroccan interior.
+century traveller, with its genuine Oriental interiors; and the Museum

 - Royan